prateeksawhney97/Behavioral-Cloning-Project-P4/Behavioral-Cloning-Writeup.md

 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
 Further, I have also included the code to plot the mean squared error loss for the training set and the validation set per epoch.
 It helps us to get a better idea of the scenario and gives us a lot of information on the various parameters to tune to get a much better result.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network which is implemented with the help of keras in a much easier way.
+The model is like the NVIDIA model, and contains five Convolutional layers and four Dense layers.
+The model also contains
 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

 #### 2. Attempts to reduce overfitting in the model